 Law enforcement agencies including police and other departments are adopting various means of the latest technology for establishing better communication with the public, solely for serving them abruptly.

 However, unfortunately, a big percentage of these calls are made for the sake of fun only.
-The prank calls received on these helplines have become a cause of the irritation for the authorities.
+The prank calls received on these helplines have become a cause of irritation for the authorities.

 According to the latest statistics, 90 percent of the calls received on the Police emergency helpline ’15’ are the prank.
-People either report fake incidents or hang up the phones when a call is answered.
+People either report fake incidents or hang up their phones when a call is answered.

-In most the cases, callers crack jokes and make fun of police authorities and many a time; callers start abusing police officials.
+In most cases, callers crack jokes and make fun of police authorities, and many a time; callers start abusing police officials.

 “The helpline is for the public to access us in the case of emergency but people call it to order the pizza, burgers, etc. Sometimes, they call the helpline and say, “will you make friendship with me?.” told us a senior police officer.

 “Every day Lahore police receive 4,000 calls on 15 out of which 90% are pranked calls,” the official revealed

-If a man has nothing to do and feels boredom, he just picks up his phone and calls the police helpline, and says various things.
+If a man has nothing to do and feels bored, he just picks up his phone and calls the police helpline, and says various things.
 According to a report, last year, 3.5 million calls received on the helpline of Karachi Police were the prank.

 Even the messaging helplines are not safe from pranksters.
 The departments that have launched an SMS or WhatsApp helpline, also face this kind of silly activities by the dumb people who don’t have anything else to do.

 To give you an outlook, here are some screenshots that were posted by the Banana News Network on their Facebook page.
 The screenshots show some messages received on the Rangers Madadgar WhatsApp emergency service.